viperleed/viperleed/doc/content/calc/example_systems/Cu(111)-Te.rst

 smooths out the curves.

 |V0i| strongly affects the |R factor|, but is hard to estimate for an unknown
 system.
-Since we didn't specify a value for |V0i| in PARAMETERS, ViPErLEED took the default value of 4.5 eV (see :ref:`V0_IMAG<v0_imag>`).
-The parameter
-|V0i| is not accessible in the tensor-LEED approximation, but we can use a
-:ref:`full-dynamic optimization<fdoptimization>` to find an optimal value.
+Since we did not specify a value for |V0i| in PARAMETERS, ViPErLEED took the default value of 4.5 eV (see :ref:`V0_IMAG<v0_imag>`).
+The parameter |V0i| is not accessible in the tensor-LEED approximation, but we can use a :ref:`full-dynamic optimization<fdoptimization>` to find an optimal value.
 To do this, we set :ref:`RUN = 6<run>` and add this line to :ref:`PARAMETERS`:

 .. code-block:: console